Mission Statement and Purpose of Gift Acceptance Policy

 A DAF is a charitable giving vehicle that offers individuals and groups a tax-deductible donation with the ability to direct the donation among several different charities.
 The Accounting Department of the Foundation gladly accepts gifts from a donor’s DAF.
 The donation receipt is issued by the DAF to the donor.

 Gifts-in-kind are tangible assets donated to the Foundation.
 The Foundation will include the fair market value of such gifts on the donor’s gift receipt.

 Charitable IRA Rollover

 An IRA charitable rollover allows taxpayers aged 70½ or older to donate up to $100,000 from their individual retirement accounts (IRAs) directly to the Foundation.
 The advantage to the donor of the IRA rollover is that the donor can transfer the IRA directly and does not pay income tax on the transfer to the Foundation.
 The donor may exclude the amount distributed directly to an eligible charity from the donor’s gross income.

-Donors will receive a gift receipt from the Foundation and an acknowledgement letter and/or stewardship report.
+Donors will receive a gift receipt from the Foundation and an acknowledgment letter and/or stewardship report.

 The Foundation headquarters and mailing address is 18001 Yorba Linda Boulevard, Yorba Linda, CA 92886.
 The Foundation’s IRS Tax ID number is 52-1278303.